pl3onasm/CLRS/algorithms/divide-and-conquer/strassen/README.md

 \end{align*}
 $$

-Then, we compute the following 7 products of matrices of size $n/2 \times n/2$:
+Next, we compute the following 7 products of matrices of size $n/2 \times n/2$:

 $$
 \begin{align*}